Generic selectors

 Pros

-• SICCE pump
+• SICCE pump performance

 Cons

-• Intake clogs easily
+• Intake clogs with salt creep

 Popular Types to Avoid